 Fundamental Forecast for USOIL: Neutral

-- Technical Post: Crude Oil Price Forecast: Oil Has Best Week In 2017 On OPEC Hopes
+- Technical Post: Crude Oil Price Forecast: Bearish Evidence Is Gathering Steam

-Technical View: The price action turn-around of Crude Oil of ~5% off the 55-week moving average ($47.60/bbl) should keep traders focused on Oil at the start of Q2.
-We have recently looked at the 200-DMA because over the last year, recent price tests of the 200-DMA have been met with large buying volume that subsequently lifted prices to multi-month highs over the following months.
-However, stepping back, its work looking at the 55-WMA because it reduces some of the noise of day-to-day price action, and maintains technical significance.
+Technical View: The price action of Crude Oil is continuing to trade below the all-important 200-DMA at $48.62.
+Over the last year, recent price tests of the 200-DMA have been met with large buying volume that subsequently lifted prices to multi-month highs over the following months.

 Next Week’s Data Points That May Affect Energy Markets:

-Oil - US Crude: Retail trader data shows 65.1% of traders are net-long with the ratio of traders long to short at 1.87 to 1.
-In fact, traders have remained net-long since Mar 01 when Oil - US Crude traded near 5433.1; the price has moved 7.2% lower since then.
-The number of traders net-long is 12.0% lower than yesterday and 9.5% lower from last week, while the number of traders net-short is 23.2% higher than yesterday and 7.3% higher from last week.
+Oil - US Crude: Retail trader data shows 70.0% of traders are net-long with the ratio of traders long to short at 2.33 to 1.
+In fact, traders have remained net-long since Mar 01 when Oil - US Crude traded near 5424.1; price has moved 11.8% lower since then.
+The number of traders net-long is 5.8% lower than yesterday and 0.4% lower from last week, while the number of traders net-short is 11.0% higher than yesterday and 8.2% higher from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests Oil - US Crude prices may continue to fall.
 Traders are less net-long than yesterday and compared with last week.
 Recent changes in sentiment warn that the current Oil - US Crude price trend may soon reverse higher despite the fact traders remain net-long.
 (Emphasis Mine)